hartwigmedical/actin-personalization/ncr/README.md

 The ingestion application starts with filtering NCR records that are for whatever reason considered unreliable.
 Individual episodes are checked for reliability and tumor entries are filtered in entirety if a single episode for that tumor fails any reliability check.

-The parameter `-log-filtered-records` can be passed to log all filtered records via command line with a reference to the tumor id (`key_zid`)
+The parameter `-log_filtered_records` can be passed to log all filtered records via command line with a reference to the tumor id (`key_zid`)

 The following records are deemed unreliable and are removed prior to ingestion: